Back to top target

 Festival of Inclusivity

-CLICK ON OUR PARTICIPANTS’ PICTURES BELOW TO FIND OUT MORE ABOUT THEIR INCREDIBLE STORIES
+CLICK ON OUR PARTICIPANTS’ PICTURES BELOW TO FIND OUT MORE ABOUT THEIR INCREDIBLE STORIES from previous parallel events.

 The best bit was the encouragement and cheers as I reached the line, I was in tears.

 The Parallel run will be so different and amazing as she and her siblings are the ones taking part.

 It was one of the most challenging events I have attended, but I thoroughly enjoyed every minute.